-Morning Report: Occurs in the office of Dr. Eli Freidman (three times a week).
-Morning report is energetic, with its main backbone as evidence based medicine, which validates the adequacy of patient care and disparities in ethical issues while identifying potential areas of research.
+Morning Report: Occurs every Mondays, Thursday and Friday in Renal Conference room.
+Thursday morning fellow attend Dr. Oh fluid and electrolyte lectures.
+Morning report is energetic, with its main backbone as evidence-based medicine, which validates the adequacy of patient care and disparities in ethical issues while identifying potential areas of research.